You’ve probably heard that email deliverability is important. But what is email deliverability?

 Email deliverability is a term that refers to the ability of an email message to arrive in the recipient’s email inbox.
 Deliverability is also related to inbox placement — whether an email appears in the primary inbox, the promotional tab, another inbox, or the dreaded spam folder.

 Multiple factors impact email deliverability:

 - Spam complaints: Recipients marking your email as “spam”

 - Bounces: Sending to invalid or nonexistent email addresses

-- Spam traps: Covert email addresses used by email blacklist providers to catch fraudulent sending (more on email blacklists here)
+- Spam traps: Covert email addresses used by email blocklist providers to catch fraudulent sending (more on email blocklists here)

 - IP address reputation: A measure of how reputable your IP address is based on the quality and types of emails you send